pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 ```

-Grant an authorized client various resource permissions and regex read in a single call:
+#### Grant an authorized client read access to multiple channels using RegEx[​](#grant-an-authorized-client-read-access-to-multiple-channels-using-regex)

+Grants my-authorized-user_id read access to all channels matching channel-[A-Za-z0-9].

 ```
 1